Expert Roundup: The Impact of Software Monocultures on Security Across Organizations

 Why we need diversity to better fight against major online threats

-The idea behind software monocultures is that both users and organizations are inclined to use one type of software product and when a zero-day attack might happen, they aren’t prepared.
-With a limited number of software products, users are more vulnerable and exposed to massive cyber attacks like WannaCry or nonPetya.
+The idea behind software monoculture is that users and organizations alike are inclined to use one type of software product and when zero-day attacks happen, they encounter difficulties in dealing with it.
+Having a limited number of software products, users could me more vulnerable and exposed to massive cyber attacks like WannaCry or nonPetya.

-Knowing cyber security experts are deeply involved in studying the causes and changes, we’ve decided to ask their opinions on this topic.
+Knowing cyber security experts are deeply involved in studying the causes and changes of these frequent online threats, we’ve decided to ask their opinions on the topic of “Software monoculture”.
 Each of these experts comes with a different perspective to this question, so we recommend reading their answers.

 Hopefully, these answers will help clarify some of the challenges organizations might face and I think they’ll also inspire you to act for your own online safety.
 You’ll find a “Read full text” link on some of them – don’t hesitate to click on it to read their entire contributions.
 What’s more, we plan to keep this roundup open and updated, so if you want to contribute, we would be happy to hear from you!